-Moderation approach to main assessment: Second marking as sampling or moderation
+Moderation approach to main assessment: Moderation by sampling of the cohort

-Assessment Feedback: Continual assessment feedback is given in writing on standard departmental feedback forms and electronically via
+Assessment Feedback: Continual assessment feedback is given in writing on standard departmental feedback forms and electronically via Canvas.

-Blackboard or email.
 Students will receive formative feedback on their field note books and presentations during the field course

-Failure Redemption: Resubmit continual assessment.
+Failure Redemption: Resubmit failed continual assessment.

-Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.
+Additional Notes: Delivery of both teaching and assessment will be blended including live and selfdirected activities online and on-campus.

-A maximum of 20 students are able to participate in this module (10 from Biosciences, 10 from Geography).
+A maximum of 20 students are able to participate in this module.
 The students will be selected for the module on the basis of academic achievements at Level 1 and additional criteria including motivation, commitment to group-work and inter-disciplinary working and applied research.
 A student's participation on this field course is contingent upon successfully obtaining necessary documentation for travel to Sikkim, India.
 This module is NOT available to visiting and exchange students.